FERNman/drimble/README.md

 Before you can start developing, you need to run the build runner at least once.
 To do that, either run one of the VSCode build task, or run `dart run build_runner build` in the command line.

-## Running tests

-To be able to run the integration tests, you need to run `flutter pub realm install` before.
-This will download the necessary Realm binaries for your platform.

 ## Running a release version

 ### Android